An accurate quote ❤️

 Alexandra Ryan

-I’d emigrated from Scotland to Australia in 1995, first job in a private maternity hospital was confronting, midwifery staff lovely but the routine, unnecessary interference in labour and birth I found awful.
+1995.
+I’d emigrated from Scotland to Australia, my first job in a private maternity hospital was confronting, the routine, unnecessary interference in labour and birth I found awful.
+I couldn’t stay.

-Next job, a large Catholic/public/private hospital birth-suite, always caring for two women in labour at once, pressure on to transfer to the postnatal ward as soon after the birth as possible, not good for woman or midwife.
+Next job a large public/private birth-suite, routinely caring for two women in labour at once, pressure always on to transfer quickly to the postnatal ward after the birth, not good for woman or midwife.

-A job came up on a government funded pilot Midwifery Continuity Of Care (MCOC) service within the hospital, I jumped at the chance.
+A job came up on a pilot Midwifery Continuity Of Care (MCOC) scheme within the hospital, I jumped at the chance.
+Four midwives booking 16 women a month, antenatal, early labour and postnatal care all at home, birth in the hospital then home again in six hours, if the woman wanted.

 Looked forward to the challenge of working at my full scope, the words of trail blazing midwives ringing in my ears, Caroline Flint, Mary Cronk, Nicky Leap, and activists, Sheila Kitzinger and Ina May Gaskin (to name a few)

-Meeting women at the start of their pregnancy, following them all the way through to the birth and beyond was delightful, a nicer way to work and the power dynamic different too, women more relaxed inviting us midwives into their home as guests, replacing long waits in busy antenatal clinics.
+Meeting women at the start of their pregnancy, following them all the way through to the birth and beyond was a lovely way to work, the power dynamic different too, invited into their homes as a guest, replacing conveyor belt antenatal clinics.

-The very first time my pager went off (1996!😆) was an evening after dinner, the message from a labouring woman’s husband asking me to visit, unsure if they should head to hospital?
+The first time my pager went off (1996!) was an evening after dinner, the message from a labouring woman’s husband asking me to visit, unsure if they should head to hospital?

-Paging husband answered the door, led me through to a dimly lit bedroom where i spotted a copy of Ina May’s Spiritual Midwifery lying on the bed, the woman herself in the ensuite shower, calm and in the zone.
+Paging husband answered the door, led me through to a dimly lit bedroom, woman in the ensuite shower, calm, in the zone.

-Thought she might be in early labour but on examination her cervix was a surprising 8cm dilated, she happily agreed to transfer in.
+Thought she might still be in early labour but her cervix was a surprising 8cm dilated.
+She happily agreed to transfer in.
 No drama, no fuss, not a bit like the TV!

-Baby breastfed well, a small tear was stitched, tea and toast given then back home after the requisite six hours, a brand new family on cloud nine!
+Baby breastfed well, small tear stitched, tea and toast given then back home after the requisite six hours, a brand new family on cloud nine!

-A perfect birthing scenario, affirming for me and a reminder that if given the right circumstances and support women can be self – sufficient, birth under their own steam without the full weight of the maternity system interfering.
+This first perfect birthing scenario, affirming for me and a reminder if given the right circumstances and support women can be self – sufficient, birth under their own steam without the full weight of the maternity system interfering.
 Reflecting back she would have been a perfect candidate for home-birth.

-Every woman should have the opportunity to be supported this way by a care provider they’ve developed a relationship with but Australia’s mix of private/public/GP-shared care is confusing, a postcode lottery if MCOC, birth-centre or private midwife care is wanted.
+Every woman should have the opportunity to have support by a care provider they’ve come to know, who’ll be with them at the birth but Australia’s mix of private/public/GP-shared care is confusing, a postcode lottery particularly if MCOC, birth-centre or private midwife care is wanted.
+Women in rural areas really miss out.

-For some women, choosing a medical expert to make pregnancy decisions and take charge feels safe, optimal.
-Maybe the prospect of labour pain is terrifying, so they make the choice to have an epidural asap too.
+For some women, choosing a medical expert to make their pregnancy decisions, take charge, feels safest, optimal.
+Maybe the prospect of labour pain is terrifying, they want the choice of epidural asap.

 Those were not the women we attracted.

 Women who didn’t want to follow rules, routine guidelines or hospital policies came to us.
-Often a relationship with a known midwife was important, especially for those with anxiety or trauma from a previous birth or with a history of sexual abuse.
+A relationship with a known midwife was particularly important, especially for those with anxiety or trauma from a previous birth or history of sexual abuse.

 Knowing who’d be supporting them at the birth, knew their story, had their back gave a sense of power and control where historically they’d had none.

-The actual birth of a baby is quick but the hours of labour leading up can be long, hard work, there’s a need to dig deep, the marathon analogy perfect.
+The actual birth of a baby is quick but the hours of labour leading up can be long, hard work, the marathon analogy perfect.
 Some women are self-sufficient, happy just to have your presence, others need verbal reassurance, massage, rubbing, warm compresses, all the physical support you can offer.

-These are the scared women we turn away from hospital , telling them to come back when in “established labour” when often all they’ve needed was a little TLC, a midwife in the vicinity to reassure, help them continue under their own steam.
+These are the scared women we turn away from hospital , telling them to come back when in “established labour” when often all they needed was a little TLC, a midwife in the vicinity to reassure, to help them continue under their own steam.

-Our dominant culture maternity system doesn’t understand this, doesn’t frankly have the available staff or room, can’t offer this care.
+Our maternity system doesn’t understand this, doesn’t frankly have the available staff or room, can’t offer this care.

 Many women spend hours or days in early labour, yet this time is not deemed worthy of professional care or recorded in maternity notes.